colinoflynn/xdomain-dpa-m23/notebooks/README.md

 1) Go to https://colab.research.google.com
 2) Specify the source as a github repo at "https://github.com/colinoflynn/xdomain-dpa-m23/blob/master/notebooks/SAML11_Plotting_1.ipynb"
-3) See instructions in the python notebook itself.
+3) See instructions in the notebook itself.
+Here's a little teaser screenshot: